Quantifying the power spectrum of small-scale structure in semi-analytic galaxies: Comparing CDM and WDM

-The differences between CDM and WDM can be magnified by excluding the most massive subhalos from the power spectrum calculation (and treating them explicitly in the lens mass model instead).
+Differences between CDM and WDM can be clarified by excluding the most massive subhalos from the power spectrum calculation (and treating them explicitly in the lens mass model instead).
 In \reffig{both_cut} we compare CDM and WDM power spectrum distributions for populations with a highest allowed mass of $M_{\rm high} = 10^9 M_\odot$.
 We see that the power spectra look quite different on all scales in this case.
 In WDM, including only subhalos with mass below $10^9 M_\odot$ removes a higher fraction of the total number of subhalos, and thus more of the total power, compared to CDM.
 The differences in amplitude and slope at $k\simeq 1$ kpc$^{-1}$ are again the most striking features of these power spectra.
-Of course, using a more realistic choice of WDM mass (remember that we use $m_{\rm WDM} = 1.5$ keV here) would somewhat reduce the difference with CDM, but our results do indicate that substructure power spectrum measurements have the potential to shed light on dark matter physics, especially if the most massive subhalos could be directly detected with gravitational imaging techniques \citep{Koopmans:aa,Vegetti:2008aa}.
+The wavenumber range 0.1--2 kpc$^{-1}$ relevant for strong lensing probes subhalo masses in the $\sim 10^9$--$10^{10} M_{\odot}$ range, which provides sensitivity to WDM particle masses of $\sim$1--3 keV.
+Our results therefore indicate that strong lensing measurements of small-scale power could constrain WDM particle masses in the range of a few keV \citep[also see][]{gilman,gilman2019}.